Installation guide for macOS

 7. Wait for the CEA Dashboard to launch

-Here you can find a series of blog posts to help you get started!
+Here you can find a series of tutorials at CEA Learning Camp to help you get started!

-The Pycharm interface can be helpful if you would like to contribute to CEA, but it requires a few steps to get it up and running.
-In order to access and work on the source code of CEA from pycharm do:
+In order to access and work on the source code of CEA from pycharm, do:

 1. Download and install Pycharm Community edition (64-bit) OR your own favorite editor.